+Ad Fontes Media rates SF Examiner in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 SF Examiner is a newspaper and website that covers the San Francisco area in California.
 Founded in 1863 as the Democratic Press, the newspaper was formerly the flagship of the Hearst Corporation.
 It is now part of San Francisco Media Company, owned by Clint Reilly Communications since January 2021.
 The website records approximately 664,000 visits per month.
-Ad Fontes Media rates SF Examiner in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.